ethereum/consensus-specs/specs/phase0/p2p-interface.md

 The request MUST be encoded as an SSZ-container.

 The response MUST consist of zero or more `response_chunk`.
 Each _successful_ `response_chunk` MUST contain a single `SignedBeaconBlock` payload.

-Clients MUST support requesting blocks since the start of the weak subjectivity period and up to the given `head_block_root`.
+Clients MUST keep a record of signed blocks seen since the since the start of the weak subjectivity period and MUST support requesting blocks up to the given `head_block_root`.

 Clients MUST respond with at least one block, if they have it and it exists in the range.
 Clients MAY limit the number of blocks in the response.